oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/README.md

 Here's how the WebLogic metrics come from WebLogic Server and get displayed in the dashboard:
 - WebLogic Servers expose their runtime data via the REST API.
-- The exporter, running on each WebLogic Server, acquires WebLogic data by calling the REST API, which it then translates to the Prometheus metrics format and exposes in an HTTP endpoint.
+- The exporter, running on each WebLogic Server instance, acquires WebLogic data by calling the REST API, which it then translates to the Prometheus metrics format and exposes in an HTTP endpoint.
 - The Prometheus server is responsible for periodically scraping the metrics from the endpoints and storing them in its time series database.
 - The Grafana server queries the metrics from Prometheus using PromQL and displays the metrics and series in a visualization dashboard.